 The million yen question is: Which of these two towns - each with completely different charms and characteristics - do foreigners like more?
 To find out, we interviewed four "Japanophiles" who have either stayed in Japan before or are regular visitors.
 The subject being explored: Which town would you recommend to friends back home who may be planning for a trip to Japan?

-■ "That place changed my life, literally!" exclaims a Chinese woman who would recommend...
+■ "That place changed my life, literally!"
+This Chinese lady recommends...

-"Also, don't you think everyone walking down the streets of Shibuya are so pretty or handsome?
+"Also, don't you think everyone walking down the streets of Shibuya are so good-looking?
 I don't know, Shibuya just gives off this feeling of power to me, whereas I'm not too fond of the vibe in Shinjuku.
 Feels like all the good-looking men there are just carbon copies of each other.

 She fell in love with Shibuya after being impressed by the scramble crossing the first time she visited Japan.
 This encounter changed her life quite literally, making her determined to find work in Japan, and she is filled with enthusiastic fervor as she waxes lyrical about her great love for Shibuya and its enchanting peculiarities.

 Her opinion about Shibuya being filled with pretty or handsome people, though?
 We have to acknowledge that it's just that slightest bit skewed, of course.
 Although I personally can understand why she said the good-looking men in Shibuya are like carbon copies of each other...

 ■"Japan's izakaya bars are so much fun!"
 This American man recommends...

 "Both Shinjuku and Shibuya are very busy places, but I personally think there are more events in Shinjuku, and more places to see as well.
 I've been to the subterranean town of Subnade as well, and I have to say, it's all sorts of interesting.
 I mean - a subterranean town!
 You hardly hear of such places in the United States, so it was something very new to me.